STFT-Domain Neural Speech Enhancement with Very Low Algorithmic Latency: Evaluation Results

 \subsection{Comparison with Conv-TasNet}

 In Tables~\ref{results1ch}, \ref{results6ch}, and \ref{results2ch}, we provide the results obtained by single- or multi-channel Conv-TasNet \cite{Luo2019, Tu2021}.
 We experiment with 4/2, 4/1, and 2/1 ms window/hop sizes.
 Their algorithmic latencies are respectively 4, 4, and 2 ms, and the latter two approximately double the amount of computation used by the first one due to their reduced hop size.
-In all tables, we found that using 4/1 ms window/hop sizes yields consistently better enhancement scores than the other two, possibly because of its higher frame overlap.
+When using the Wav+Mag loss, we found in all the tables that using 4/1 ms window/hop sizes yields consistently better enhancement scores than the other two, possibly because of its higher frame overlap.
+By comparing 3a-3d with 4a-4c of Table~\ref{results1ch}, and 5a-5d with 6a-6c of Tables~\ref{results6ch} and \ref{results2ch}, we observe that training Conv-TasNet using the original SI-SDR loss (1) does not always improve the performance over using Wav, (2) does not always surpass the SI-SDR performance of using Wav+Mag, and (3) does not produce better PESQ and eSTOI scores than Wav+Mag.
+We therefore choose Wav+Mag as the default loss for Conv-TasNet for subsequent experiments.

 Let us first look at Table~\ref{results1ch}, the monaural results.
-Our models use fewer number of parameters than Conv-TasNet (i.e., 2.32 M vs.\ 6.18 M).
+Our models use fewer parameters than Conv-TasNet (i.e., 2.32 vs.\ 6.18 M).
 When the algorithmic latency is restrained to 4 ms, our system 1b (and 2a) produces better enhancement performance not only than 3b, using a similar number of FLOPs, but also than the best Conv-TasNet model 3c, using around half of the FLOPs.
 When the algorithmic latency is limited to 2 ms, the proposed 2b, which predicts one frame ahead, shows better scores than 3d, using around half of the FLOPs.

 We now look at Table~\ref{results6ch}.
 At 4 ms algorithmic latency, 1b and 3a show slightly better (or comparable in some metrics) results than 5b, using a similar number of FLOPs.
 The DNN$_1$+MCWF+DNN$_2$ model contains two DNNs and hence at least doubles the amount of computation of DNN$_1$.
 At 4 ms algorithmic latency, our systems in 2a and 4a show clearly better enhancement scores than 5c, using a comparable number of FLOPs.
 In 4b, DNN$_2$ predicts one frame ahead and reduces the algorithmic latency to 2 ms. The enhancement scores are clearly better than those in 5d, which also have an algorithmic latency of 2 ms, again using a similar number of FLOPs.
 Indeed, 4b uses two DNNs, each operating at a hop size of 2 ms, and 5d only uses one DNN but the DNN operates at a hop size of 1 ms. The comparison between 4b and 5d suggests a new and promising way of achieving speech enhancement with a very low algorithmic latency.
 Earlier studies like time-domain methods \cite{Luo2019, Luo2020} tend to use very small window and hop sizes to reduce the algorithmic latency and improve the performance, but this significantly increases the amount of computation due to an increased number of frames.
 Differently, we could use larger window and hop sizes (and hence fewer frames) together with more powerful DNN models (such as the proposed two-DNN system with a beamformer in between, which uses more computation at each frame), and at the same time use the proposed future-frame prediction technique to reduce the algorithmic latency.